LAST DAY TO APPLY!

 The program will also navigate concepts such as the Anthropocene or the Chtulhucene in its multiple meanings and implications, ecological parliaments and perspectivism, colonialism and the necropolitics associated with human and non-human “resources”, new materialisms, ecofeminisms, and queer theories.
 Through practical experience and critical sessions, the goal will be to articulate a change of perspective allowing for the proliferation of voices and points of view regarding the problem of nature in the contemporary moment.

 During our time together we have programmed two presential encounters in Madrid aimed at weaving connections between local initiatives and international agents.
 These are not mandatory but highly recommended.
 The first will take place mid-course, from April 22nd to April 26th.
-In this first gathering, Portuguese curator Filipa Ramos will take us on unexpected field trips around Madrid to elaborate on and embody her research about human-animal relationships and interactions.
+In this first gathering, we will do field trips, visiting cultural institutions, postnatural places around Madrid to elaborate on and embody the course research through personal relationships and interactions.
 During this time, there will also be in-person tutorships and workshops in a renowned cultural institution in Madrid.
-The program will end with a second encounter that will take place from July 10th to July 16th.
-With the guidance of a curatorial professional (to be announced), we will finalize and produce the presentation of the projects developed during our time together.
-This presentation will be presented at a notable cultural institution in the city of Madrid.
+The program will end with a second encounter that will take place from June 10th to June 16th.
+With the guidance of a curatorial professional (to be announced), we will finalize and produce the presentation of projects developed during our time together.
+This event will be presented at a notable cultural institution in the city of Madrid.
 The participants will assume the transportation and housing costs to meet during these encounters but our team will gladly help in the organization and arrangement of these matters.

 This program is aimed at the development of research and artistic projects that find themselves at a beginning stage or at a crossroads and would benefit from sharing it in the collective, interdisciplinary context of the PIP.
 To that end, specific moments will be set aside throughout the semester for students to present their research and discuss it collectively with the rest of the group (LAB 1 & 2) and with members of the faculty (continued tutorships).
 The research can be presented in a variety of formats: academic, performative, filmic, curatorial, plastic, installative, among others.
 The final presentation will take place in July 2023.